yohanesnuwara/pyMRST/README.md

 MATLAB Reservoir Simulation Toolbox (MRST) is a free open-source software for reservoir modelling and simulation, developed primarily by the Computational Geosciences group in the Department of Mathematics and Cybernetics at SINTEF Digital.

 While pyMRST is a wrapper that allows users to run simulations from MRST in a Python environment.
-Currently, it has single-phase reservoir simulations for water, oil, gas, polymer, and thermal effect.
+Currently, it has single-phase reservoir simulations for water, oil, gas, polymer, and thermal effect; and two-phase oil-water.

 |Simulations|Python notebook|
 |:--:|:--:|